Spatial Analysis on Value-Based Quadtrees of Rasterized Vector Data: Design

 \section{Design}

-In this section, we show our data analysis pipeline for spatial vector and raster data, which rasterizes the datasets to the same raster structure and creates value-based quadtrees on the datasets needed for analysis (see~\cref{fig:design}).
+In this section, we show our data analysis pipeline for spatial vector and raster data, which rasterizes the datasets to the same raster structure and creates value-based quadtrees on the datasets needed for analysis (an example is shown in the system's overview in~\cref{fig:design}).
 These datasets can then be intersected and analyzed as one.
-The utilities of all steps mentioned here are provided by the \texttt{R} libraries \texttt{terra}~\cite{terra} except for the quadtree creation which is provided by \texttt{quadtree}~\cite{quadtreelib}.
+The utilities of all steps mentioned here are provided by the \texttt{R} libraries \texttt{terra}\footnote{\url{https://github.com/rspatial/terra}} except for the quadtree creation which is provided by \texttt{quadtree}.\footnote{\url{https://dfriend21.github.io/quadtree/}}